MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/load-balancers.md

 :::image type="content" source="media/software-load-balancer/load-balancer-details.png" alt-text="View SLB details" lightbox="media/software-load-balancer/load-balancer-details.png":::

 1. In Windows Admin Center, under **Tools**, scroll down and select **Load Balancers**.
-1. Select the **Inventory** tab on the right, then select a load lalancer.
+1. Select the **Inventory** tab on the right, then select a load balancer.
 On the subsequent page, you can do the following:
     - View the details of the load balancer
     - View, add, change, or remove a front IP configuration
     - View, add, change, or remove a backend pool